loginom/loginom-help-en-omegat/data/processors/func/calc-func/string.md

 * Source - string expression.
 * Inserted\_string - string expression.
-* Start - position of the insert start
+* Start - position of the insert start.
-* Length - length of the deleted substring
+* Length - length of the deleted substring.

 Returns the string of the following type.
 At first, substring is deleted from the Source, starting from the Start position of the Length length.
 Then instead of the deleted substring, the Inserted\_string is inserted.